mwilliamson/spur.py/README.rst

 Raises ``spur.NoSuchCommandError`` if trying to execute a non-existent command.

+Raises ``spur.NoSuchDirectoryError`` if trying to change to a non-existent directory.

 Optional arguments:

 * ``cwd`` -- change the current directory to this value before